 8. Dart River

-This pristine river runs between mountain peaks in the South Island’s Mount Aspiring National Park.
+This vibrant river runs between mountain peaks in the South Island’s Mount Aspiring National Park.
 Surrounded by green forests, the glacial lake is perfect for a photo pit-stop or an adventurous day out.
 Jump on a Jet Boat or take the Funyak tour of the waters for an experience you’ll never forget.

 9. Lake Wānaka

-Another ethereal landscape in the Southern Alps, Lake Wānaka is famous for crystalline waters, alpine views and the unique slanted willow tree, which is submerged in the south end of the lake.
+Another ethereal landscape in the Southern Alps, Lake Wānaka is famous for its crystalline waters, alpine views and the unique slanted willow tree, which is submerged in the south end of the lake.
 Seriously, how unique and special does this place look?
 The town of Wānaka is also a perfect, charming place to base yourself to explore the other adventurous sights of the region.

 10. Mount Taranaki

-Beautiful green rainforests and cascading waterfalls are waiting for you in Egmont National Park on the North Island – but it’s the volcanic peak of Mount Taranaki that really wows travellers.
+Beautiful green rainforests and waterfalls are waiting for you in Egmont National Park on the North Island – but it’s the volcanic peak of Mount Taranaki that really wows travellers.
 Especially when the (almost) perfectly symmetrical peak is viewed from Lake Mangamahoe, where the powerful volcano is reflected in the waters.

 Your article continues below